Right to Freedom [Article 19]

 Freedom to reside and settle in any part of the territory of India.

-Freedom to practise any profession or to carry on any occupation, trade or business.
+Freedom to practice any profession or to carry on any occupation, trade or business.

 Originally, Article 19 contained seven rights.

 But, the right to acquire, hold and dispose of the property was deleted by the 44th Amendment Act of 1978.

 This freedom ensures free and frank speech, discussion and exchange of opinions.

 However, these freedoms like freedom of speech and expression are not absolute.